 Type 2 diabetes, the most common form of diabetes, is a chronic disease in which there are high levels of sugar (glucose) in the blood.
 It is caused by a problem in the way your body makes or uses the hormone insulin.

 Most of the food we eat is turned into glucose for our bodies to use for energy.
 The pancreas, an organ that lies near the stomach, makes insulin to help glucose get into the cells of our bodies.
-When you have diabetes, your body either doesn't make enough insulin or can't use its own insulin as well as it should.
+When you have type 2 diabetes, your body either doesn't make enough insulin or can't use its own insulin as well as it should.
 This causes sugar to build up in your blood.
-If left undiagnosed or untreated, diabetes can lead to serious health problems, including heart attack and stroke.
+If left undiagnosed or untreated, type 2 diabetes can lead to serious health problems, including heart attack and stroke.

 We have two programs that can help:

 - If you are at risk for type 2 diabetes, or have been diagnosed with pre-diabetes, you may be eligible to take part in our free, highly successful National Diabetes Prevention Program, a proven way to prevent type 2 diabetes by making small lifestyle changes.
 Are you at risk for type 2 diabetes?
 Take the Type 2 Diabetes Risk Test!

 - The NDPP research study showed that making small behavior changes helped participants lose 5% to 7% of their body weight - that is 10 to 14 pounds for a 200-pound person.